-To the Board of Directors of Chapman Partnership, Inc. (f/k/a Community Partnership for Homeless, Inc.)
+To the Board of Directors of Chapman Partnership, Inc.

-We have audited the accompanying statements of financial position of Chapman Partnership, Inc. (formerly known as Community Partnership for Homeless, Inc.) (the "Organization") as of September 30, 2011 and 2010 and the related statements of activities and cash flows for the years then ended.
+We have audited the accompanying statements of financial position of Chapman Partnership, Inc. (the "Organization") as of September 30, 2012 and 2011 and the related statements of activities and cash flows for the years then ended.
 These financial statements are the responsibility of the Organization's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.